samuelventura/terminal/README.md

 - Select and Radio items can be any datatype implementing String.Chars.
 - Exceptions in timeout/interval handlers should kill the application.
 - Cleanups should be idempotent.
+- Enter should navigate to next control for all controls except buttons.
+- Dialog buttons order should be accept then cancel to take advange of enter navigation.
+- Escape should close dialogs from any current focused control (shortcut).

 ## Future